gcatanese/openapi-testcontainers/README.md

 Write your tests against the API specifications (check the [sample](https://github.com/gcatanese/openapi-testcontainers-demo)).

-Check out the [Contract Testing with OpenAPI](https://medium.com/geekculture/contract-testing-with-openapi-42267098ddc7) article to understand the challenges and solutions of Contract Testing with the OpenAPI standard.

 ## Overview

 The OpenAPI Testcontainers extension allows developers to create on-the-fly a lightweight instance of the API consumed by the application.
 The API container is loaded when the Junit tests start and can be used to mock the different endpoints and payloads.

+This repository does not contain source code, but only a README on how to create and run TestContainers with an OpenAPI specification.
-This extension leverages the [OpenAPI Native Mock Server](https://github.com/gcatanese/openapi-native-mock-server).
+It integrates the [OpenAPI Native Mock Server](https://github.com/gcatanese/openapi-native-mock-server) to generate the mock server.

+Check out the [Contract Testing with OpenAPI](https://medium.com/geekculture/contract-testing-with-openapi-42267098ddc7) article to understand the challenges and solutions of Contract Testing with the OpenAPI standard.

 ## Usage